-Microsoft Dynamics 365 Field Service is a leader in Gartner's Magic Quadrant for Field Service Management report.
+Microsoft Dynamics 365 Field Service is a leader in Gartner's recent report on field service management.
 The software includes common features for field service management, such as scheduling optimization, route planning and data dashboards.
 It also includes IoT and augmented reality (AR) capabilities to help field service technicians diagnose and repair issues remotely.

 Dynamics 365 Field Service is free to try and priced at $95 per user, per month.

 Organizations can deploy Dynamics 365 Field Service in private, public, government cloud and hybrid environments.
 Microsoft's broad geographic reach means global customers can receive product support directly from the company or through one of its partners.

 The platform's strengths include its IoT capabilities for equipment triage and AR-guided support, according to Gartner.
 Dynamics 365 Field Service can manage complete operations and integrate with customer portals.

 Dynamics 365 Field Service falls short in parts logistics, forecasting and scheduling, particularly for organizations that rely on subcontractors.
 IT management users, in particular, may struggle with the product's learning curve.
 Its mobile app is also relatively new, and only early adopters have deployed it.